aminrj/aminrj.github.io/_posts/2026-03-03-docker-dash-mcp-attack.md

 ### The Core Idea

 Docker image labels are key-value metadata fields set at build time in a Dockerfile.
-They are attacker-controlled, free-form strings — and when an AI assistant inspects an image and passes label content verbatim to an LLM, those strings become a command injection vector.
-The `com.docker.image.description` label is indexed by Docker Hub, shown in Docker Desktop, and passed to Gordon — it is a first-class attack surface.
+They are attacker-controlled, free-form strings, and when an AI assistant inspects an image and passes label content verbatim to an LLM, those strings become a command injection vector.

+The `com.docker.image.description` label is indexed by Docker Hub, shown in Docker Desktop, and passed to Gordon.

 ### What the Victim Sees